matthiasklan/canvasStreamer/README.md

 # canvasStreamer
-streams a canvas from one peer to another one.
+streams a canvas from one peer to another via webRTC and peerjs.
 You can use this to stream webGL apps and control them via keyevents. (see demo)

 ## Install